 1. Air quality

-Even before COVID-19, over 50% of employees said that better air quality and a view of the outdoors would make them happier at work.
-With modern smart detectors, like Google Nest Protect, building staff and tenants can monitor air quality from their smartphones.
+Over 50% of employees say that better air quality and a view of the outdoors would make them happier at work.
+With modern smart detectors like Google Nest Protect, building staff and tenants can monitor air quality from their smartphones.